Love Lady Larla

 “Kat.
 I think they split the skin above my eye.
 Don’t spill any.”

-Kat groaned, made a great deal of fuss about slamming the book shut, and dragged her feet through the hole in the bars.
+Kat groaned, made a great deal of fuss about slamming the book shut, and dragged her feet through the gap in the bars.
 She returned a minute later with a half-filled bucket of water and a tattered roll of cloth that Shine had made from the remains of a rag she had found a week ago.
 She dipped the roll into the water and pressed it to the bleeding cut above her eye.

 “Um, Shine, are the things in this book true?”